Attorney / Partner

 Whether in a courtroom or a duck blind, Clint Scott pursues excellence in all of his endeavors.
 With a demeanor that’s part Grizzly Bear and part Teddy Bear, he is not the typical lawyer, but then again the Firm isn’t a typical law firm.
 As an advocate, he is dedicated to the success of his clients.
 As the Firm’s managing partner, he devotes a substantial part of his time to securing the Firm’s continued viability via geographic growth and fostering an environment that fuels a passion for service to the Firm’s clients.

 Clint Scott is a guy’s guy, a straight shooter (both literally and figuratively), and has a sense of loyalty that is a rarity in today’s society.
-In the legal world, he has been recognized as a Mid-South Rising Star by Super Lawyers, and was also rated AV Preeminent for ethical standards and legal ability by his peers.
+In the legal world, he has been recognized as a Mid-South Rising Star by Super Lawyers, named to Best Lawyers in America, and was also rated AV Preeminent for ethical standards and legal ability by his peers.
 He participated in the Tennessee Bar Association’s 2014 Leadership Law program and served on the Hearing Committee for the Tennessee Board of Professional Responsibility of Supreme Court of Tennessee.
 Over the years, his work in the courtroom has resulted in multiple seven figure verdicts – as trial work is his true passion.

 Decisive and unwavering, Clint serves the Firm’s clients with zeal and real empathy.
 He feels the client’s hurts and is dedicated to even the playing field, a trait that is particularly helpful in the field of insurance claims, where the large insurance companies seemingly hold all the cards.
 Representing only insureds, Clint works tirelessly to assist the Firm’s clients in recovering the insurance benefits for which they paid.